DevExpress/dashboard-extensions/readme.md

     }

 ```

+> Note that the Dashboard Panel extension consists of HTML, JavaScript, and CSS files and requires additional steps to integrate into the Web Dashboard.
+See a [Dashboard Panel](docs/dashboard-panel.md) instruction to learn details.

 See [Client-Side Configuration (Modular Approach)](https://docs.devexpress.com/Dashboard/400409/) for more information on how to configure a client part of the Web Dashboard application for a modular approach.